prvmeenu/skills-goal-tracker/README.md

 ##Pages
 Page Description,
 Home - Landing page with app features.
-Register - Create a new account
+Register - Create a new account.
-Login - Login to your account
+Login - Login to your account.
-Skills - Add and manage your skills
+Skills - Add and manage your skills.
-Daily Goals - Add, complete and track daily goals Notifications - View all in-app notifications
+Daily Goals - Add, complete and track daily goals.
+Notifications - View all in-app notifications.

 ##Notification working
 Notifications are triggered automatically using Django Signals: